fl4p/fugu-mppt-firmware/doc/Serial Console.md

 # Serial Console

 You can send text commands on the UART (or telnet) to interact with the charger while it is running.
 It is also suitable to implement automated tests.
+Input and output are multiplexed across UART, USB serial JTAG and telnet.

-Default baud rate is 115200.
+Default baud rate for serial UART is 115200.
 Terminate command with `\n` or `\r` (new line).
-The charger confirms successful command with:
+The charger confirms a successful command with:

 ```
 OK: <cmd>